If you’re looking to open a dividend bank account, you’re probably interested in securing the best possible return on your deposit.

 Dividend bank accounts pay interest on the funds deposited in the account.
 Dividends can accumulate (and be paid) on a monthly basis or an annual basis, and funds can be available for withdrawal at any time or after a fixed term (not available until after a set period of time).

-In terms of the institution, dividend bank accounts are typically offered by credit unions whereas banks typically offer interest bearing accounts.
-That said, the accounts operate the same and prospective customers should consider the same factors when choosing which bank that is right for them.
+In terms of the institution, dividend bank accounts are typically offered by credit unions whereas banks typically offer interest-bearing accounts.
+That said, the accounts operate the same, and prospective customers should consider the same factors when choosing which bank is right for them.

 Do You Want More International Banking Insights?